nk-gears/pacustconn-tools/README.md

-# Power Automate - Custom Connector Tools
+# Power Automate - Custom Connector Development Tools. [ WIP ]
 This repository contains the developer build tools to create, build and deploy custom connectors for Power Automate

 ## Features